kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 Edge cases will arise when implementing session persistence support for both backends and route rules through `BackendLBPolicy` and the route rule's `sessionPersistence` field.
 For guidance on addressing conflicting attachments, please consult the [Edge Case Behavior](#edge-case-behavior) section, which outlines API use cases.
-Only a subset of implementations have already designed their data plane to incorporate route-level session persistence, making it likely that route-level session persistence will be less widely implemented.
+Only a subset of implementations have already designed their data plane to incorporate route rule level session persistence, making it likely that route rule level session persistence will be less widely implemented.

 ### Traffic Splitting